test-zeus-ai/testzeus-hercules/README.md

 Our mission?
 To **democratize and disrupt test automation**, making top-tier testing accessible to everyone, not just the elite few.
 No more gatekeeping—everyone deserves a hero on their testing team!

-But what truly sets Hercules apart is our **community**, which is woven into our very DNA.
-Born from the original **TestZeus project**, we've inherited a legacy of collaboration and excellence.
-Together, we're forging a path where every contributor, every user, and every enthusiast plays a pivotal role in shaping the future of test automation.

 ## Features